+As a driving offense with potentially dangerous consequences, it's no wonder that DUI offenses and resulting crashes produce an estimated $45 billion in damages every year.
 There are many names driving under the influence can be called: driving while intoxicated (DWI), drunken driving, drunk driving, operating under the influence, drinking and driving, or impaired driving.
 All the various terms define the crime of driving a motor vehicle while impaired by alcohol or other drugs including those prescribed by physicians.
-These offenses and resulting crashes produce an estimated $45 billion in damages every year.

 Why is California So Strict on DUI Cases?

-It has been repeatedly observed that drunk driving is a sever hazard to public safety.
+It has been repeatedly observed that DUI is a sever hazard to public safety.
 Take, for example, this statement issued by the California Supreme Court:

 The drunk driver cuts a wide swath of death, pain, grief, and untold physical and emotional injury across the roads of California and the nation.
 This court and the United States Supreme Court have often lamented the monstrous proportions of the problem in graphic terms.
 In fact, from 1975-1980 there were many more injuries to California residents in alcohol-related traffic accidents than were suffered by the entire Union Army during the Civil War.
 Given this, our observation that drunken drivers are extremely dangerous people seems almost to understate the horrific risk posed by those who drink and drive.

 It is following this analysis that California Legislature has enacted several strict laws outlawing and punishing driving under the influence.
 Understanding the dire perils presented by the drunken driver is essential because appellate courts construing these provisions have also sought to maximize the scope and application of the DUI laws.
 For example, the following is illegal while driving in the state of California:

 - Drivers under 21 with unsealed alcohol (while driving alone)